anagelberg/MovieJar/README.md

 npm start
 ```

-## Key notable limitations.
-- No login
+## Next steps.
+- I'm currently adding an authentication system so anyone can utilize this to its full potential.
-- The edit functionality is not yet added.
+- I'll be adding the edit functionality shortly.
-- On mobile, the keyboard popup causes a change in viewport which ultimately closes the sidebar, making it impossible to add a new jar.
-This bug will be addressed in future releases.
+- I plan to add other features, such as the ability to share jars between friends and make suggestions to your friends :)

 ## Attributions
 - TMDB was used in this application